YINI-lang/YINI-spec/README.md

 ### Lists
 To declare a list, after the `=` character, square brackets `[ ]` is used.
 Each item is separated by a comma.

-There is also an alternative list notation, using `:` which omits brackets — items are comma-separated — they may appear inline or on separate lines.
+There is also an alternative list notation using `:`, which omits brackets.
+Items are comma-separated and may appear either inline or on separate lines.

 ### Section Nesting
 Nesting sections can be done easily by adding one extra section marker (e.g. `##`) — for example, in the example below, the section `Advanced` is a sub-section of the section `Features`.